EGI-Federation/documentation/content/en/users/Rucio/Rucio-commands/_index.md

                     args [args ...]
 ```

-Several of the options you will not need to be used as they will be set by the Rucio Admins
-of your VO when they set up the RSEs.
+Several of the options you will not need to use as they will be set by the Rucio VO Admins when they set up the RSEs.
 Below are a list of options that you may find useful:

-* `RSE` is the Rucio Storage Element or site that you wish to store the data at,
+- `RSE` is the Rucio Storage Element or site that you wish to store the data at,
 the list of available RSEs can be seen for your VO with the command
 `rucio list-rses`.
-* `Lifetime` is how long you wish the file to exist,
+- `Lifetime` is how long you wish the file to exist,
 not specifyting will make the file permenant until rucio is told to delete it.
-* `Scope` can be used in many ways,
+- `Scope` can be used in many ways,
 but often can be an experiment name, or a user space, all users have their own scope assigned to them `user.<username>`.
-* `Register-after-upload` allows for files to be uploaded to the destination,
+- `Register-after-upload` allows for files to be uploaded to the destination,
 and then registered with Rucio, rather than the other way around.
 This can be useful if your connection is intermittent.
-* `Name` is the name of the file that it will be registered to Rucio with,
+- `Name` is the name of the file that it will be registered to Rucio with,
-if this is not set it will be the name of the file/s provided.
+if this is not set it will be the name of the file or files provided.
-* `Recursive` Allows you to set the arg to a directory,
+- `Recursive` Allows you to set the arg to a directory,
 and all files within that directory and any sub directories will be uploaded.
-* `Args` is the path to the file, or files you wish to upload, this can be a single file,
+- `Args` is the path to the file, or files you wish to upload, this can be a single file,
 directory (with recursive set), or a list of files seperated with a space e.g.

 ```shell